Criticism of monarchy: Medieval

 James Harrington espoused his republican ideals through The Commonwealth of Oceana in 1656.
 Harrington argued that the sovereignty must naturally follow economic influence, and that monarchy was the result of one man dominating ownership of land.
 He advocated the redistribution of property and an establishment of an assembly of landowners to be periodically replaced by elections.
 He warned that a failure to redistribute property would lead to a restoration of an oligarchic monarchy.

 John Milton also published a republican essay during this time, characterizing monarchy as "a government burdensome, expensive, useless and dangerous."

 Algernon Sidney argued that monarchy was "founded upon human depravity."
 He attacked the French monarchy as corrupt and unpopular and held up republican Switzerland as one of the most peaceful and successful nations in Europe.

 The Dutch-Jewish philosopher Baruch Spinoza held a preference for democratic over monarchical institutions.
 He believed all monarchies amounted to legal fictions because no single human being was capable in reality of holding and exercising all of the power implied by sovereignty.

+Samuel Rutherford made his case in opposition to Royalists in Lex, Rex that "A power ethical, politic, or moral, to oppress, is not from God, and is not a power, but a licentious deviation of a power; and is no more from God, but from sinful nature and the old serpent."
+The publication of Lex, Rex earned Rutherford charges of treason against the king and subsequently the book was ordered to be burned.
+Rutherford was set to be executed on the basis of high treason but died of other causes before the execution proceeded.
+When confronted by defenders of the crown, Rutherford argued that once the basis of resistance to tyranny is denied any argumentative legitimacy, that monarchism should be considered a form of despotic government.